Summoner (video game)

-Summoner is an action role-playing game developed by Volition and published by THQ for the PlayStation 2.
+Summoner is a 2000 action role-playing game developed by Volition and published by THQ for the PlayStation 2.
 It was released as a launch title for the console and was subsequently ported to Microsoft Windows and Mac OS the following year.
-And in 2024, the game was ported to the PlayStation 4 and the PlayStation 5 released on the PlayStation Store.
 In the game, the player plays the role of Joseph and can assemble a team of compatriots and summon powerful monsters.
 The game has a world map, involved storyline, and unique hybrid combat system involving real-time and turn-based mechanisms.

 A sequel, Summoner 2, was released in 2002.
 After the bankruptcy of publisher THQ in December 2012, the Summoner franchise was acquired by Nordic Games, now THQ Nordic, who released the PlayStation 2 version of the first game on the PlayStation 4 and PlayStation 5 in July 2024.